Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

             ```
         **Response**

-        Returns active users for the period grouped by city, in montly intervals, following the response schema for this API.
+        Returns active users for the period grouped by city, in monthly intervals, following the response schema for this API.

     ???code-example "Get new users for a period"